hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 $$

-If we now plug in the terminal velocity from Stokes' law, we can rearrange to find the Stokes-Einstein relation we derived with trickery in the main text:
+If we now plug in the terminal velocity from Stokes' law, we can rearrange to find the Stokes-Einstein relation we derived (with considerable trickery) in the main text:

 $$
 D  = \frac{k_B\mathcal{T}}{6\pi \mu r}.